lg-gonzalez-juarez/documentation/pages/mydoc/mydoc_python_usage.md

 {% include note.html content="
 There a excellent blog on technical writing called <a alt='technical writing blog' href='http://idratherbewriting.com'>I'd Rather Be Writing</a>.
 If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='https://tinyletter.com/tomjoht'>subscribing</a>.
 I also have a site on <a href='http://idratherbewriting.com/learnapidoc'>writing API documentation</a>." %}

-{% include important.html content="Is important keep and record processs, info." %}
+{% include important.html content="Is important keep and record info." %}

 {% include callout.html content="This is my **danger** type callout.
 It has a border on the left whose color you define by passing a type parameter." type="danger" %}